bekk/bekk-christmas/post/css/hyphens-breaker-of-words.md

 ```

 ## Breaking Free
-Hyphens is pretty simple to use when you combine _auto_ with a language to enhance your browsers hyphenation.
+Hyphens is pretty simple to use when you combine _auto_ with correct language to enhance your browsers hyphenation.
 If you also try to master it with the extra properties and line break characters, there's not a star in heaven
 that you can't [reach](https://www.youtube.com/watch?v=0qj67KE5VXI).